ObernhumerMichael/dotfiles/README.md

 Run `bat cache --build` to rebuild bats cache and activate its theme.

+### thunderbird

+1. Go to Thunderbird Settings
+1. Go to Add-ons and Themes
+1. Enable the theme

 # Credits

 - I thank the Catppuccin community for their configs that have been used in the following applications: